bartlettroscoe/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 The basic process is:

-1. Create commits on your local machine (on the 'develop' branch or a topic branch)
+1. Create commits on your local machine (on a topic branch)
-2. Push the local branch from the local machine to an intermediate git repo (e.g. your GitHub fork of Trilinos)
+2. Push the topic branch from the local machine to an intermediate git repo (e.g. your GitHub fork of Trilinos)
-3. Pull and merge your branch from the intermediate git repo to Trilinos git repo 'develop' branch on the remote machine
+3. Pull and merge your branch from the intermediate git repo to Trilinos git repo topic branch on the remote machine
-4. Run `checkin-test-sems.sh` script on remote machine to test and push your branch to the Trilinos 'develop' branch.
+4. Run `checkin-test-sems.sh` script on remote machine to test and push your branch to your Trilinos fork topic branch.
+5. Issue a pull request from your fork's topic branch to the trilnos/develop branch

-If all goes well, this will automatically merge in your branch and push to the Trilinos 'develop' branch.
+If all goes well, this will automatically test and inspect your branch and allow a rebase and merge to the Trilinos 'develop' branch.
 If anything fails, it will send you email messages about the failures.
 If that happens, you can SSH to `<remote-machine>` and inspect the configure, build, or test failures yourself.

 The advantages of using this process are: